Prepare your storage device

-Move your Photos library to an external storage device
+Move your Photos library to the storage device

 - Quit Photos.

-- After the move has finished, double-click Photos Library in its new location to open it.
+- After you've finished moving it, double-click the Photos library in its new location to open it.

-- If you use iCloud Photo Library, designate this library as the System Photo Library.
+- If you're using iCloud Photos, designate this library as the System Photo Library.

-Make sure the drive is turned on and available to your Mac before opening Photos.
-If Photos can't find your drive, it will stop using the Photos Library stored there.
+Always make sure your storage device is turned on and available before opening Photos.
+If Photos can't find the device, it will stop using the Photos library stored there.

-If you have multiple libraries, here's how to open a different one:
+If you want to open a different Photos library